dannyskelley/stfu/src/content/blog/test.md

 ---
-title: Test
+title: How much does a website cost in Detroit?
-url: test
+url: How much does a website cost in Detroit?
-description: test
+description: test description
-author: test
+author: Test Author
 date: 2024-06-14T17:04:00.000Z
 tags:
   - post